George S. Tavlas: Academia

-Tavlas is an active researcher in the areas of monetary policy, monetary doctrine, and time-series econometrics, with numerous academic publications.
+Tavlas is an active researcher in the areas of international monetary economics, monetary doctrine, and time-series econometrics, with numerous academic publications.

 His work in international monetary economics has focused on (1) the factors that determine the international use of currencies, including the use of the U.S. dollar internationally, and (2) the conditions that need to be fulfilled for a group of countries to form a single currency union (such as that of the euro area) – what Tavlas has dubbed "the new theory of optimum currency areas."
-Tavlas's work in monetary doctrine has focused on tracing the historical antecedents of contemporary monetary policy.
+Tavlas's work in monetary doctrine has focused on tracing the historical antecedents of contemporary monetary policy, including the antecedents of Monetarism.
+His work on monetary doctrine has also investigated the origins of the debates about fixed-versus-flexible exchange rates from the 1940s to the 1970s.

 In the area of time series econometrics, Tavlas, along with collaborator P. A. V. B. Swamy and Stephen G. Hall, has extended the method of random coefficient estimation so that the estimated coefficients are unbiased and efficient.
-Recently, Tavlas, along with Deborah Gefang, Stephen G. Hall, and Yongli Wang have developed a method that allows spatial econometrics to quantify spillover effects among economic entities (regions, countries).
+Recently, Tavlas, along with Deborah Gefang, Stephen G. Hall, and Yongli Wang have developed a method that allows spatial econometrics to quantify spillover effects among economic entities (regions, countries).In several recent papers, those researchers jointly develop a Vector Autoregression (VAR) procedure that allows them to quantify how a change in monetary policy affects members of a common currency area when those members have heterogeneous economies.